MMarki/teaBrogue/README.md

 # teaBrogue

-teaBrogue is a 1.7.5 brogue mod that reintroduces allies, along with a host of other balance changes.
+teaBrogue is a 1.7.5 brogue mod that reintroduces allies, along with a host of other minor balance changes.
+It's meant to be a small mod, more on the order of Brogue+ for 1.7.4 than something massive like gBrogue.

 Ally frequency has been nerfed from 1.7.4, some items and monsters have been rebalanced, and all applicable Web fixes have been applied.
-The game plays like a mix of 1.7.4 and 1.7.5 - it's a little easier than 1.7.5 and a little harder than 1.7.4.
+The game plays like a mix of 1.7.4 and 1.7.5 - it's a little easier than 1.7.5.
+It's a good place for beginners to start experimenting with brogue's elegant systems and for experiences 1.7.5 players who miss allies.

 ---

-*New features:*
+### New features:

 * Allies
 * Item Frequency